JasonJ0987/clueless/journals/xander_clemens.md

 ```
 This allowed our errors to go away and for us to fetch the din data and ensure it is turned into a string since the model for bins is set in strings.
 Tomorrow, we will finalize our GET functionality for bins and then make the GET/PUT functionality for our clothes model.
 Additionally, this week, the focus will shift to the front end by first focusing on authentication on the front end.

+## 5/20/2023

+* Today, I worked on the CRUD functionality for our clothes and tag models and executing our FastAPI endpoints.

+Sabrina was the driver today, and we all worked together on mob programming to code out our clothes routers and queries for our FastAPI endpoints.
+In addition, we created our tags routers and questions for our FastAPI endpoints.
+For the clothes, we made four functions to perform the following:
+- Get a clothing item.
+- Get all clothing items.
+- Create a clothing item.
+- Delete a specific clothing item.
+We then created a new file for the tags in our routers and queries directory.
+We created four functions to perform the following:
+- Get all tags
+- Create a tag
+- Delete a specific tag
+We didn't have any blockages today, and we only had to fix errors that would return to us in our docker logs.
+We ended the day by merging our features into our main branch.
+For the following day, we plan on working on the front end of our project by first doing the front-end authentication.